openwpm/OpenWPM/README.md

 ### Managing requirements

-We use a script to pin dependencies `repin.sh`.
+We use a script to pin dependencies `scripts/repin.sh`.

 This means that `environment.yaml` should not be edited directly.

-Instead, place new requirements in `environment-unpinned.yaml` or `environment-unpinned-dev.yaml` and then run `./repin.sh`.
+Instead, place new requirements in `scripts/environment-unpinned.yaml` or `scripts/environment-unpinned-dev.yaml` and then run repin:

+    $ cd scripts
+    $ ./repin.sh

-To update the version of firefox, the TAG variable must be updated in the `./install-firefox.sh` script.
+To update the version of firefox, the TAG variable must be updated in the `./scripts/install-firefox.sh` script.
 This script contains further information about finding the right TAG.

 ### Running tests